 Too much tartar buildup will lead to gum disease, tooth decay, and other oral health issues.
 While you can remove plaque at home, only a dental professional will be able to remove tartar from your teeth and gums.

 Do you have sore, red, bleeding gums?
 If so, you may have gingivitis or periodontitis.

 While gingivitis is reversible with good oral hygiene, periodontitis has no cure.
 For this reason it’s important that you schedule an appointment with our office as soon as you suspect something may be wrong with your oral health.

 Once you have advanced gum disease, the gums will start to pull away from your teeth and expose the tooth roots.
-When heat or cold meets the tooth roots, it triggers sensitivity.
+This can lead to, especially as gum disease progresses.

 Decayed and/or Infected Tooth